 The Christmas Eve Mass is traditionally celebrated in St. Peter’s Basilica.
 If you’ve ever been inside this massive basilica, you can understand the profound piousness of the site.

 If you’ve never seen the inside of the Basilica, you should consider taking a guided Vatican tour of during your stay in Rome.
 When it’s all filled with people, it can be easy to miss all of the iconic detail that makes the Basilica so famous.

 How to get tickets?

 All tickets are free.
-Keep in mind that tickets to attend the Vatican Christmas Mass are immensely requested so you’ll need to plan ahead.
+Keep in mind that tickets to attend the Vatican Christmas Mass are in high demand so you’ll need to plan ahead.